YumeHika/Ruby-project/README.md

-# Waifu Here App
+# Ruby Project App
-Hello my name is Tuan and i created this app to write about my favorite character or my favorite anime

-This is my Ruby on Rails My Waifu Here app!
+Hello my name is Egan and i created this app to learn about Ruby on Rails